Giuffre v. Prince Andrew

-Virginia Giuffre v.
-Prince Andrew was a lawsuit filed in U.S. federal court in which Virginia Giuffre sued Prince Andrew, Duke of York, second son of Queen Elizabeth II and now known as Andrew Mountbatten-Windsor, for sexual assault.
+Giuffre v.
+Prince Andrew was a lawsuit filed in U.S. federal court in which Virginia Giuffre sued Prince Andrew, Duke of York (now Andrew Mountbatten-Windsor), second son of Queen Elizabeth II, for sexual assault.
 Giuffre's lawsuit, filed under New York's Child Victims Act, alleged that she was forced to have several sexual encounters with Andrew in the early 2000s at the age of 17, after being sex trafficked by the American financier and convicted sex offender Jeffrey Epstein.
 Andrew denied Giuffre's claims.
 The lawsuit was filed in August 2021 in the U.S. District Court for the Southern District of New York, and was assigned to senior U.S. district judge Lewis A. Kaplan.

 Giuffre and Andrew reached an out-of-court settlement in February 2022, and the case was dismissed by the parties' stipulation in March 2022 without going to trial.

 Background

 In 2014, Virginia Giuffre alleged that, as a 17-year-old, she was sex trafficked to Andrew by convicted sex offenders Jeffrey Epstein and Ghislaine Maxwell.
 Andrew denied any wrongdoing.
 Following criticism for his association with Epstein and Maxwell, Andrew resigned from public roles in May 2020.